-Garudasana comes from the Sanskrit and stands for Eagle Pose.
+Garudasana comes from Sanskrit and stands for Eagle Pose and can be very helpful in fighting corona.
 According to yoga, the postures (asanas) are often related to nature or animals like birds and mammals.
 Ancient sages found out that holding postures resembling animal and bird postures, encourage humans to adapt their strengths and benefits.
 Every animal has a certain strength and miraculous way to heal.

 How else does Garudasana improve your immune system?

 The Posture in Relation to Emotional Blockages

 In this picture, you can see all the main Emotional blockage points.
 In Garudasana (on the right), especially the legs and arm points are stimulated.

 In Garudasana, you apply pressure to all the main Emotional Blockage points located at the calves, thighs, arms, and hands.
 This automatically helps you to release accumulated energy blockages so that the energy can flow regularly again all the way to the brain which coordinates all defense mechanisms.
 Imagine a blocked pipe which metaphorically represents your energy channels (Nadis).
 If you unblock them, the water can flow with pressure again and follow its regular direction.